-Video Shows Portland Protesters Attack Elderly Drivers, Hound Woman In Wheelchair During Demonstration
+Video Shows Portland Protesters Attacking Elderly Drivers, Hounding Woman In Wheelchair During Demonstration

 — Brandon Farley (@FarleyFilms) October 1, 2018

-Finally, in a moment which could have arguably gone much worse. an elderly woman from the neighborhood rode onto the sidewalk with a wheelchair, asking one of the loud protestors if he could stop using the megaphone because the sound had been bothering her ears.
-Then, this woman was belittled and yelled at by protestors, she was brought into the issues going on and seen as an enemy because of her simple request.
+Finally, in a moment which could have arguably gone much worse. an elderly woman from the neighborhood rode onto the sidewalk with a wheelchair, asking one of the loud protesters if he could stop using the megaphone because the sound had been bothering her ears.
+Then, this woman was belittled and yelled at by protesters.

-Apparently the police force in Portland try to stay as hands-off as possible in public statements such as these, according to Sgt.
+Apparently the police force in Portland try to stay as hands-off as possible in situations such as these, according to Sgt.
 Chris Burley.
 While he made a point that the officers all watched carefully and monitored the crowd, zero arrests were made in the end.
 Burley explained in a little more detail how the force decides to watch events like these from a distance.

-‘[Police weigh] the ability for people to gather to practice their First Amendment rights to freedom of speech and assembly, as well as the impact it places on the rest of the Portland community.”
+“[Police weigh] the ability for people to gather to practice their First Amendment rights to freedom of speech and assembly, as well as the impact it places on the rest of the Portland community.”